 Rev. Luke Lingle’s journey into community revitalization has been marked by a distinctive mix of creativity, adaptability, and a determination to make the world a better place.
-As the Director of Pathways Towards Impact (PTI), Lingle finds joy in the process of helping churches and organizations look at their resources—those dusty, underutilized spaces—and see potential.
+As the Director of Pathways Towards Impact (PTI), for The Ormond Center at Duke Divinity School, Lingle finds joy in the process of helping churches and organizations look at their resources—those dusty, underutilized spaces—and see potential.
 His work in North Carolina serves as a blueprint for others wanting to breathe new life into old buildings and transform them into vibrant community centers.

 The Vision Behind Haw Creek Commons

 The adaptive reuse project at Haw Creek Commons in Asheville, North Carolina, exemplifies Lingle’s approach to community impact.
-Originally Bethesda United Methodist Church, the building had a dwindling congregation of just six members.
-But, as Lingle saw it, what was more important than the number of congregants was the building’s location—smack in the middle of a bustling neighborhood that lacked spaces for community connection.
+Originally Bethesda United Methodist Church, the building had a dwindling congregation of just six worshipping members.
+But, what was more important than the number of congregants was the building’s location—smack in the middle of a bustling neighborhood that lacked spaces for community connection.

 “We had to rethink how to use the space,” Lingle explained.
 “The community needed a place where people could gather, where children could play, where we could have conversations about what really matters.”

-Lingle embarked on an ambitious project to reimagine the space.
+As the Director of Community Development for Missional Wisdom Foundation, Lingle led a team that embarked on an ambitious project to reimagine the space.
 This meant listening—lots of listening.
-He spent over a year attending community meetings, talking to neighbors, and getting a sense of what people wanted.
+He and the team spent over a year attending community meetings, talking to neighbors, and getting a sense of what people wanted.
 Haw Creek Commons was born out of those conversations: a space designed by the community, for the community.

 From Church to Community Hub